David Lynch's unrealized projects: Ronnie Rocket

 After Eraserhead's success, Lynch focused on the screenplay of his second film, Ronnie Rocket, which he also wanted to direct.
 The film's plot would have told the story of a detective seeking to enter a mysterious second dimension, aided by his ability to stand on one leg.
 He is obstructed on this quest by a strange landscape of odd rooms and a threatening train while being stalked by the "Donut Men", who wield electricity as a weapon.
 In addition to the detective's story, the film was to show the tale of Ronald d'Arte, a teenage dwarf, who suffers a surgical mishap that leaves him dependent on being plugged into an electrical supply at regular intervals; this dependence grants him an affinity with electricity, which he can use to produce music or cause destruction.
 The boy names himself Ronnie Rocket and becomes a rock star, befriending a tap-dancer named Electra-Cute.
 Michael J. Anderson and Dexter Fletcher were attached to the lead role at different times.
 The project never materialized due to financial conflicts, so Lynch left the production and directed The Elephant Man instead.
 Anderson later worked with Lynch in Twin Peaks.

 1980s

 The Metamorphosis

 At some point in the 1980s, Lynch adapted Franz Kafka's novella The Metamorphosis into a feature film screenplay.
 The project never came to fruition due to concerns about the cost of realizing Lynch's vision of the insect the story's protagonist transforms into and also Lynch's eventual reluctance to adapt the novella, saying it was "better left as a book".

 Frances

 Pleased after his work on The Elephant Man, Mel Brooks sought Lynch as the director of a film project on the life of troubled actress Frances Farmer for his company Brooksfilms.
 Though he was supposedly interested in the project, Lynch could not stay with it as he had recently signed an agreement with Universal.
 Graeme Clifford instead took on the position; the resulting film, entitled Frances, released in 1982.
+When later asked why he didn't attach himself, Lynch answered "I don't remember why I didn't do Frances".